-Emma Cortese is a life-long Nutley resident and joined the Board in 2013, where she currently Chairs the Public Relations Committee, is a member of the Community Advisory Committee and served previously as a NFSB Vice President.
-Emma earned a PhD at NYU in pediatric speech/language pathology, and practiced in various clinical capacities for over twenty-five years, including Asst.
+Emma Cortese is a life-long Nutley resident.
+She joined the Board in 2013, where she currently Chairs the Public Relations Committee, is a member of the Community Advisory Committee and served previously as a NFSB Vice President.
+Emma earned a PhD at NYU in developmental speech/language pathology, and practiced in various clinical capacities for over twenty-five years, including Asst.
 Professor at MSU.
 Additionally, she is active in FACT, a local organization involved in providing hot meals to those in need.

-Mary Graves joined the NFSB Board in 2011, and has served three years as President.
+Mary Graves, past president, joined the NFSB Board in 2011, and has served three years as President.
 Mary retired from Roche after a 25 year career spanning research, business development, strategic planning and management.
 Mary’s other interests include building homes for disadvantaged families; AAUW; mentoring girls and women, especially in STEM fields.
 She earned a PhD in Chemistry from UNC; she and husband Brad have 3 children and resided in Nutley since 1986.

-Adam Jernick was born and raised in Nutley, where he currently resides with his wife and son.
+Adam Jernick was born and raised in Nutley, where he resides with his wife and sons.
 He is a James Madison University graduate where he was a scholarship athlete in football and won a National Championship.
 He is a Past Exalted Ruler of the Nutley Elks and serves on Nutley’s Mattia Award Committee.
-Adam is currently employed by the Township of Nutley working as the Assistant in Commissioner Petracco’s office.
+He is employed by the Township of Nutley working as the Assistant in Commissioner Petracco’s office.
 Adam joined the Board in 2014, is a past NFSB Vice President and continues his service on the Development Committee.

 Jim Kutcha and his wife, Valerie, have lived in Nutley for over 40 years.
 He was first appointed to the Board in 1986 and, with the exception of a period while he served as a School Board Trustee, has been in service to NFSB in various capacities, including Board President.
 Currently, he Chairs the Nutley Rent Leveling Board; previously, he served on the Nutley Board of Education, the Health Advisory Board, a Trustee of the Nutley Educational Foundation the Nutley Adult School Board and an officer of the Spring Garden PTO.
 Jim is a retired Vice President in the financial area of MetLife.

 Angela Kircher is a lifelong resident of Nutley, where she and her husband Walter Wayne have raised 4 children.
 Angela has served NFSB in various capacities for over 30 years, including as past President of the (former) NFSB Women’s Auxiliary, and joined the NFSB Board in 2013.
 She has chaired the Thrift Shop Committee, where she continues to focus her efforts.
 Additionally, she volunteers at the Food Pantry.
-Professionally, Angela was as Senior Credit Manager at JVC and is a past president of Reimer Credit Manager’s Asscociation.
+Professionally, Angela was as Senior Credit Manager at JVC and is a past president of Reimer Credit Manager’s Association.

 Martha (Vicki) Ray and her family have lived in Nutley for 30+ years.
 Vicki earned an MS in Biochemistry from the University of Houston.
 She has worked in bio-pharmaceutical research in both academia and industry before retiring in 2012.
 She has been active over the last 25 years with the League of Women Voters, locally and at the state level, in several officer positions.
 Vicki joined Board of NFSB in 2013, has served on the NFSB Governance Comm and is currently Board President.

-Javier Robles began his first term with the Board of Trustees for the NFSB in 2013 and also serves as a member of the Governance Committee, particularly in the area of non-profit organizational guidance.
-Javier is a Senior Vice President, Global Compliance Counsel, in the Law Department of Mastercard in Purchase, New York.
+Javier Robles joined the Board 2013.He serves as a member of the Governance Committee, particularly in the area of non-profit organizational guidance.
+Javier is a senior compliance counsel serving Fortune 500 companies.
 He is a life-long resident of Nutley, where he continues to reside with his family.

 Ruth Bedford began her association with NFSB in the mid 1960’s and continues to this day.
 She was Board president in the 1970’s and was named first Lifetime Trustee in 2013.
 Ruth has spent decades in dedication to community service.
 Over the years, she graciously has opened her home for annual Lollipop Fundraising events and hosted September Socials which benefit town service organizations.
 Nutley Senior Citizens Housing Corp, Nutley Volunteer Emergency & Rescue Squad, the Republican Club of Nutley and Planned Parenthood of Metropolitan NJ are among her local affiliations.
 Through the years she has been the recipient of honors from local and state non-profit organizations: along with her (late) husband Stanly Bedford, a retired Judge of the Superior Court of NJ, she received the Mattia Distinguished Community Service Award; and for her tireless efforts she received the Nutley Jaycees Annual Distinguished Service Award for Civic Affairs, as well as the Montclair-Glen Ridge Nutley Chapter of the American Red Cross Annual Comradeship Award.
 Ruth’s impact goes beyond specific acts of volunteerism at the NFSB.
 She has been a stalwart and consistent source of support, contributing her time, effort, and generous spirit.